 Henry Fernandez, the lead independent director of our board of directors, serves as the chairman and chief executive officer of MSCI Inc. ("MSCI").
 On April 16, 2021, we entered into an agreement with MSCI with an initial term of seven years to assist MSCI in the design of a classification framework and index methodologies in order to expand MSCI's thematic index suite with the launch of new indexes.
 In return, we will receive a percentage of MSCI's revenues from those indexes.
-No amounts were due from MSCI as of both March 31, 2022 and December 31, 2021.
+No amounts were due from MSCI as of both June 30, 2022 and December 31, 2021.
 The financial impact associated with this transaction has not been material to date.

 In connection with the Exchange Offer Transactions, we acquired the Legacy SLP Interest from the Continuing Investors Partnerships in exchange for issuing shares in our subsidiary.
 As a result, we became a special limited partner in the Legacy Investors Partnerships.
 The Legacy Investors Partnerships own a non-controlling interest in Old RPI.
-Refer to Note 8- Non-Consolidated Affiliates for additional discussion.
+Refer to Note 8-Non-Consolidated Affiliates for additional discussion of the Legacy SLP Interest and our investments in other non-consolidated entities.

 RPIFT owns 27,210 limited partnership interests in the Continuing Investors Partnership whose only substantive operations are their investment in our subsidiaries.
-The total investment of \$4.3 million is recorded as treasury interests, of which \$1.5 million and \$1.6 million are held by non-controlling interests as of March 31, 2022 and December 31, 2021, respectively.
+The total investment of \$4.3 million is recorded as treasury interests, of which \$1.5 million and \$1.6 million were held by non-controlling interests as of June 30, 2022 and December 31, 2021, respectively.